ash-j-f/starchat/README.md

 # Starchat web MVC application

+A web application designed to demonstrate the Model-View-Controller (MVC) design pattern and cybersecurity concepts in practice.

 ## Installation

 To install the application server on a local machine, install as per instructions in INSTALL-WINDOWS.txt or INSTALL-UBUNTU-LINUX.txt